vmarkovtsev/athenian-webapp/docs/testing.md

 so Product team can verify web-app changes manually on the staging data.

 ## Before running test environment
 Make sure that Travis job `branch-image` completed successfully

+You might also need to set up the project running `gcloud config set project athenian-1` in advance.

 ## Preparing test environment
 To create a test environment simply run